yasiraslam0/BracketPair/README.md

 # Bracket Pair Colorizer

+---

+#### Announcement: A new version is being developed at https://github.com/CoenraadS/Bracket-Pair-Colorizer-2

+---

 This extension allows matching brackets to be identified with colours.
 The user can define which characters to match, and which colours to use.

 Screenshot: